bitloops/blog/articles/build-better-software-faster.md

 For example, a typical workflow might involve using Figma for design, a code editor like Visual Studio Code for development, and separate tools for managing content and state.
 Each tool serves a specific purpose, but they don't communicate effectively with each other, leading to friction and confusion.

 ![Fragmented Development Workflow](https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/disjointed%20workflow.png)
-<div style="text-align: center;">Fragmented tools create a disjointed workflow, making it harder to maintain consistency and efficiency</div>
-&nbsp;

 ### **The Need for Smarter Tools**